“Gerard! Come on in, good to see you.”

 She comes out and parks with the others at a table, “Maria, keechen ees good, always clean.
 Other shops are keeping up?”

-“I go to one a day, not in a regular sequence, I don’t mind them expecting me, just so they don’t know when.
-I run into the occasional lapse, but not in the kitchen, it’s counter stuff.
+“I go to one a day, not in a regular sequence, there's the occasional lapse, but not in the kitchen, it’s counter stuff.
 Nothing serious, no flies, no bugs, everything fresh every day.
 Maybe display is a little careless, it happens when we’re swamped.
 Bonuses keep them attentive.”

 Sarah, “You pay bonuses?”

 Maria, “Sisters are most generous.
 We pay for good grades, most of the girls are high school or college.
 We pay fifteen an hour, no tips.
-Bonuses are shared profits.
+Bonuses are gifts from the twins.
 A clean well organized shop means more business, which means more money.”

 Sarah says to Katya, “Geez, I’m not a financial person, I presume you make enough to cover all that.”

 Katya, “Da, enough.
 Shops don’t net much, but they never lose.”

 “Many companies are public, on the stock market.
 They have a third party, the shareholders.
 Shareholders want profits, workers are not on their mind.
 Company executive must deliver profit, or he is fired.
 There is little incentive to pay unskilled labor, only jobs that require expertise are paid well.”

 Sarah, “I see, things are stacked against the worker.”